Climate Action Plan 2015-2030

 Since 2015 carbon dioxide emissions from the disposal of general waste have dropped by 11 tonnes of CO2 equivalents, a 6% decrease.

 Action 7: Mapping out the opportunities in recycling production waste bound for shore repositories.

 Action 9: Education on waste and environmental issues.

-Norðurál possesses great and valuable human resources in its varied and experienced pool of employees.
-A great number of individuals within the company hold decades of experience under the belt and extensive knowledge of everything pertaining to the production of aluminum.
+Norðurál employees possess valuable knowledge and extensive knowledge of everything pertaining to the production of aluminum.
 Norðurál considers sharing such resources with the academic community as well as the tech and innovation industry to be a part of its social responsibility.
 By contributing to a dynamic cooperation in this field Norðurál can support the adaption of new technologies or methods in aluminum production that result in a more efficient operation and possibly in reducing greenhouse gas emissions.